crystal-lang/crystal-book/guides/ci/travis.md

 ## Installing binary dependencies

-> It is important to mention that there are many ways to achieve this and **it will heavily depend on our development workflow**.

 Our application or maybe some shards may required libraries and packages.
-In that case we will need to install them using `apt` (or similar).
+This binary dependencies may be installed using different methods.
+Here we are going to show an example using the [Apt](https://help.ubuntu.com/lts/serverguide/apt.html) command (since the Docker image we are using is based on Ubuntu)

-Here is a first example installing SQLite3 using Travis CI configuration file:
+Here is a first example installing the `libsqlite3` development package using the [APT addon](https://docs.travis-ci.com/user/installing-dependencies/#installing-packages-with-the-apt-addon):

 ```yaml
 # .travis.yml